Research with impact

 With a PhD from BI you will be well prepared for a career at top universities and research institutions.

-This autumn semester all events at BI Norwegian Business School will be arranged in accordance with the appropriate infection control regulations established by the authorities.
+All events at BI Norwegian Business School will be arranged in accordance with the appropriate infection control regulations established by the authorities.

 Thursday 09:00 - Friday 17:00Conference on Energy and Climate: Macroeconomic implications